qianzhezhi/MMaTEA-DGT_source/README.md

 The detail definitions of these 40 benchmark problems can be found in technical report, which can be downloaded in https://www.scholat.com/vpost.html?pid=160180, and all benchmark functions have been implemented in JAVA code.

-ps: pull multiple git simultaneously.
+ps1: pull multiple git simultaneously.